The Atacama Cosmology Telescope: Delensed Power Spectra and Parameters: Cosmological Parameters

 \subsection{Parameter-shift Covariance Matrix}

 Since we separately obtain parameters for delensed spectra and lensed spectra, we can also measure the shift between these parameters.
-When fitting with the correct model, we expect no shift in parameters.
+When fitting with the correct model, we expect the ensemble average of the parameter shifts to be zero.
 In addition, since both the lensed and delensed spectra are sourced from the same region of sky, uncertainty in this shift is minimized due to sample variance cancellation.
 As mentioned in Section~\ref{sec:intro}, a significant non-zero shift in parameters would suggest a failure of the model being fit, and could indicate either new physics at early times or a systematic effect.

 To assess whether any parameter shift we find from the data is as expected, we need to obtain a covariance matrix for the parameter shifts using lensed and delensed spectra from simulations.
 Since obtaining a parameter-shift covariance matrix from hundreds of CosmoMC parameter chain runs would be computationally infeasible, we instead use the $action=2$ setting in CosmoMC to determine global best-fit parameter values.
 This $action=2$ setting allows us to start at four random initial positions in parameter space, and iteratively maximize the likelihood, checking that the four initial positions converge to the same maximum likelihood point.
 We find that the difference between the $\Lambda$CDM marginalized mean parameters from a full CosmoMC chain ($action=0$) and the best-fit parameters ($action=2$) is less than $2\%$ for each parameter, except for $\tau$ (the least constrained parameter) which can differ by up to $6\%$.
 This random scatter between $action=2$ and $action=0$ parameters can be reduced further by averaging a number of $action=2$ runs together for the same spectra.
 We show in Figure~\ref{fig:action=2Convergence} in Appendix~\ref{sec:appendixParamShiftCov} that averaging twenty $action=2$ runs together for a given spectra is sufficient to achieve convergence in cosmological parameters.
 When we do this, the difference between $\Lambda$CDM parameters from $action=2$ versus $action=0$ is often less than $0.5\%$.
 (We note that in general marginalized means and best-fits should only agree exactly when the distributions are multi-variate Gaussian.)
 Thus, in this analysis, the best-fit parameters for a given spectra set are obtained from an average over twenty $action=2$ runs.
 Similarly, the parameter-shift covariance matrix (discussed below) is also computed by averaging twenty $action=2$ runs for each of the lensed and corresponding delensed spectra from simulation $set_3$.